Date Nut Cookies | Thumbprint Filled

 Step thirteen

-Bake for 11 – 13 minutes until they are lightly browned.
+Place your cooking sheet in the preheated oven and bake for 11 – 13 minutes until they are lightly browned.

-Overhead view of the plate of the cookies.
+Let’s plate the cookies.

 As I said before, these are soft cookies, so don’t expect a crunch to them.
 And they are deeply satisfying to eat, especially if you love dates.